UK Democracy Fund: Application process

 • A brief summary of your campaign, your plan, tactics and timeline

-• A statement outlining how you will ensure that your campaign is non-partisan
+• A non-partisan statement of no more than 250 words setting out your commitment to non-partisanship and how you intend to ensure your campaign is non-partisan

 • When you want the grant to start and finish